 Again I ask, by what authority did any of them do this?

-It is curious to note that the creativity of the KJV translators was applied differently when it came to the name of the Son of God.
-Coverdale transliterated a combination of the Greek Iesous (“Yay-soos”) and the Latin Jesu (“Yesoo”) into Iesus as the name of the Son of God.
+It is curious to note that the creativity of the KJV translators was applied entirely differently when it came to the name of the Son of God.
+Coverdale transliterated a combination of the Greek Iesous (“Yay-soos”) and the Latin Jesu (“Yesoo”) into Iesus, presenting his rendition of the English Name of the Son of God.
 Rather than retain the spelling and/or an approximation of the pronunciation of His Name in English (Old Testament – Joshua), Aramaic (Yeshu), Hebrew (Yeshua), Greek (Iesous “Yay-soos”) or Latin (Jesu “Yesoo”), the KJV translators opted for the oddly-spelled and pronounced Jesus “Jee-zzus” (odd for English… the Spanish pronunciation of Jesus, “Hay-soos”, is very similar to Greek, “Yay-soos”).

 We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts… 2Peter 1:19 (KJV)